VishuS1304/Resume_ATS_Checker/README.md

 ---
 ## 🛠️ Tech Stack
 -**Python**
-- **Gemini Pro model api key (Note: Ensure you have the necessary credentials and permissions to access the Gemini Pro API)**
+- **Gemini Pro model API key (Note: Ensure you have the necessary credentials and permissions to access the Gemini Pro API)**
 - **LLM Model**: Google-Generative AI.
 - **Deployment**: Streamlit.